DannyBen/bashly/examples/commands-expose/README.md

 - name: config
   help: Config management commands

-  # Setting `deep_help` to true will show the summary of the commands when
+  # Setting `expose` to true will show the summary of the subcommands when
-  # running the help for this command.
+  # running the help for the parent command.
 In this case, `config edit` and
   # `config show` will be displayed when running `cli --help`.
-  deep_help: true
+  expose: true
   commands:
   - name: edit
     help: Edit config file